-Bustle Hat—popular from 1867 to 1889, it was a small hat lifted forward on the head because of the high hairstyles popular at the time.
+Bustle Hat—this among the popular millinery from 1867 to 1889.
+It was a small hat lifted forward on the head because of the high hairstyles popular at the time.
 It could be decorated with about anything, including ribbons, flowers, or feathers.

 casquette—it was a pillbox shape or a type of hat shaped similar to the traditional Scottish glengarry cap and is a French word for “cap.”

 chapeau or chapeaux—a low-crowned hat with a turned-up brim, that often depicted a representation of a crown or coronet.

 Charlotte Corday bonnet—an outdoor bonnet popular between 1870 and 1890, named after Charlotte Corday, a figure of the French Revolution who assassinated Jean-Paul Marat and was executed by guillotine in 1793.
 The bonnet was created from soft material with a round, upstanding crown, a narrow frilled brim with the center join covered with ribbon and the strings behind.
 A flattened crown version was produced in 1889.